binaryphile/binaryphile.github.io/_posts/2018-09-13-approach-bash-like-a-developer-part-23-passing-arguments.md

 See [part 1] if you want to catch the series from the start.

-[Last time], we discussed data types.
+[Last time], we discussed naming and namespaces.
 This time, let's discuss passing arguments to functions.

 Functions in bash don't carry a signature or prototype for their arguments.
 Instead, any arguments to the function appear as positional